 Courses at the 4000- and 5000-levels are seminars that are generally reserved for fourth-year majors, but may be accessible earlier on a space-available basis (see notes below).
 Don’t overlook 5000-level courses; though these are open to graduate students as well as undergraduates; they are not substantively different in depth or challenge.

-FOR STUDENTS WHO DECLARED PSYCHOLOGY BEFORE SUMMER 2018
+FOR STUDENTS WHO BEGAN AT UVA BEFORE SUMMER 2018

 Prior to August 2018, the Prerequisites to declare Psychology as a major have been: